AR Logo Return to main site

 BreastScreen Victoria is a population-based screening program that aims to save lives and reduce the impact of breast cancer through early detection.
 BreastScreen Victoria's network of services and dedicated staff work as one team to provide high-quality and inclusive care.

-The Department of Health Victoria wants to see a future where Victorians are the healthiest people in the world.
-An important step toward this future, as outlined in the Victorian Cancer Plan 2020-2024, includes increasing data and surveillance to expand and monitor the participation of priority populations in cancer screening.
+The Department of Health Victoria envisions a future where Victorians are the healthiest people in the world.
+An important step toward this future, as outlined in the Victorian Cancer Plan 2024-2028, includes increasing data and surveillance to expand and monitor the participation of priority populations in cancer screening.

 ACPCC